Discover more from Kingswell

 Ben Graham used to say if it’s a good investment, it may be a good speculation — and I think that’s generally true — but I don’t do those short-term speculations.
 At least not very often.

 But I like the big position that Berkshire has in the Permian through those two.
 I kind of admire both places a lot.
 Both Occidental and Chevron are very admirable places.
 By the way, Oxy didn’t start like that.
-If you go back thirty or forty years, Oxy was run by a crook.
+If you go back thirty or forty years, Oxy was run by a crook23.
 It’s evolved into a wonderful place, but it started as a sleaze bag.